 We cut to the train station where Lettuce and Pudding bid Ichigo farewell.
-Ichigo’s about to head home but she decides to finish some stuff up at the cafe first.
+Ichigo’s about to head home but she decides to finish some stuff up at the café first.

-Wait a minute, this episode technically ended on a cliffhanger yet no ‘to be continued’ Weird.
+Wait a minute, this episode technically ended on a cliffhanger yet no ‘to be continued.’
+Weird.

 The scene shifts are getting bad and it’s really starting to piss me off.
 I can do comparisons all fine and dandy when the scenes match, but when I have to play tag with the scenes that I’m comparing it drives me nuts.
 Thank God I only have seven more episodes to do.

 Next episode, the girls and guys of Mew go to the beach for some fun.
 It actually ends up being a fairly Lettuce-centric episode and one that holds a very funny paint edit.
-It also holds one of the most infuriating aspects of this series.
+It also has one of the most infuriating aspects of this series.